PocketRelay/.github/profile/README.md

 If you would like to connect to a Pocket Relay server or would like a guide to send to others on how to connect to your server you can find that [Here](https://github.com/PocketRelay/.github/blob/main/manual/SETUP_CLIENT.md)

-## Setting up Manager Software

-For a guide to setting up your server to use with the [Manager](https://github.com/PocketRelay/PocketRelayManager) software you can follow the guide [Here](https://github.com/PocketRelay/.github/blob/main/manual/MANAGER_SETUP.md)

 ## Compile Server

 If you would like to compile the server yourself from source you can follow [This](https://github.com/PocketRelay/.github/blob/main/manual/BUILDING.md) Guide